mnowicky/vlan-configurator/README.md

+Simple script that runs a loop to re-configure interface voice and data vlans on cisco switches.
+To switch devices, ctrl + c to stop and re-run, specifying a new 4th octet of the configured network address.
+Offers option to save configuration after writing changes.

+Offers option to run in verbose mode (prompt for input to determine switch ip and interface numbers), or configuration mode (run using the parameters specified in the config file).

 Configure in the config file:
  - the first 3 octets of the network address on which your devices reside (str).
  - vlan number for access vlan you would like configured (int).